-Romania: Electricity price on the spot market hits record high25.
-January 2017. / SEE Energy News
+Romania: Electricity price on the spot market hits record high, SEE Energy News

 The price of electricity on the spot market in Romania breaks all records.
 Thus, on January 20, it has reached a level of RON 550 (EUR 122) per MWh, which is why customers turned to markets in the region, which had a more favorable price.

 Once the price of electricity on the day-ahead market crossed the threshold of 100 EUR per MWh, there was a new record on January 20 of 122 EUR per MWh.
 At 09:00 AM the DAM market price reached RON 550 (122 EUR) per MWh.
 The trading volume at this interval was 2,901 MWh.